Kids used to love screen time. Then schools made Zoom mandatory all day long.

 Figuring out new boundaries also depends on what the school is asking.
 While parents and kids settled into their new — sometimes screen-heavy — routines over the summer, schools pulled together distance-learning plans.
 Many schools faced pressure from parents desperate for help with child care or worried about their children falling behind in school.
 Ed-tech companies hawked their apps and platforms to superintendents, while education professionals pushed for more research-based solutions.

-The end result is a jumble of methods that vary wildly between states and individual school districts.
+The result is a jumble of methods that vary wildly between states and individual school districts.

 Some kids don’t have live classes at all and only watch videos or use apps to turn in school work, which can help students unable to get online during normal hours.
 Others tune in for short spurts to take part in live classes, lectures or small group time.
 Many schools are using videoconferencing software such as Zoom, Microsoft Teams and Google Meet not just to teach, but for the entire day to keep students on task and make sure they are going through the same motions of in-person school.